When it comes to preparing for the unexpected, a few items rank at the top of the must-have list: food, water, and shelter.

 You might have come across the term before, especially during discussions on medical preparedness or emergency kits.
 But why are broad-spectrum antibiotics hailed as an indispensable component of an emergency antibiotics kit?

-At its core, the term “broad-spectrum” means that the antibiotic is effective against a wide variety of bacteria, both Gram-positive and Gram-negative.
+At its core, the term “broad-spectrum” means that the antibiotic is effective against a wide variety of bacteria, both gram-positive and gram-negative (a key difference between these types of bacteria is an outer membrane present in gram-negative bacteria and not present in gram-positive bacteria).
 In contrast, narrow-spectrum antibiotics target specific families or strains of bacteria.

 In emergencies, especially in remote or wilderness settings, you often don’t have the luxury of diagnosing the exact type of bacterial infection.